h2non/pook/README.rst

 pook |Build Status| |PyPI| |Coverage Status| |Documentation Status| |Stability| |Quality| |Versions|
 ====================================================================================================

-Versatile and expressive utility library for simple HTTP traffic mocking and expectations in `Python`_.
+Versatile, expressive and hackable utility library for HTTP traffic mocking and expectations in `Python`_.

-``pook`` is HTTP client agnostic and works with most popular HTTP packages via adapters.
+``pook`` can intercept and mock traffic for most popular HTTP client implementations in Python ecosystem.

-If someone is not supported yet, it can be in a future via interceptor adapter.
+The API is highly hackable and simple to use, giving you the ability to support new HTTP clients and custom HTTP mock matchers very easily.

-pook was heavily inspired by `gock`_ Go package.
+pook was heavily inspired by `gock`_, its Go equivalent package.

-**Note**: work in progress.
+**Still beta**: report any issue you may experiment.

 Features
 --------